RAMMED EARTH

 The Gates foundation for working with us on this project.

-and Liz Nicholson for the encouragement to push these project using the elemental tool.
+and Liz Nicholson for the encouragement to push this project using the elemental tool.